GreptimeTeam/docs/docs/getting-started/overview.md

 ## Create table

 **Note: GreptimeDB provides schemaless writing that you don't need to create table manually with other protocols.
-See [auto schema](/user-guide/write-data.md#auto-schema).**
+See [Automatic Schema Generation](/user-guide/write-data.md#automatic-schema-generation).**

 Now we create a table via MySQL.
 Let's start by creating the `system_metrics` table which contains system resource metrics, including CPU/memory/disk usage.
 The data is scraped every 5 seconds.